FAQ

 Why does Bianca e Nero work with small to mid-size companies?

-A: It’s not so much the size of a client we are interested in, but their willingness to embrace solutions, which push the envelope of today’s advertising and marketing world.
-We find small and mid-sized clients are more willing to do this.
+A: It’s not so much the size of a client we are interested in, but their willingness to embrace innovative solutions that push the envelope of today’s advertising and marketing world.
+We find small and mid-size clients are more willing to do this.
 They are entrepreneurial in spirit, because there is so much more at stake.
 Their smaller budgets need to work harder, so they must be more creative in their marketing approach.
 It’s less about eye candy and more about capturing the consumers’ hearts, minds and loyalty.
-They understand how important it is to build a solid relationship with their customers, and they realize getting their marketing message noticed is an integral part of doing so.
+Our clients understand how important it is to build a solid relationship with customers, and they realize getting their marketing message noticed is an integral part of doing so.